Skip to content

 gemini --resume a1b2c3d4-e5f6-7890-abcd-ef1234567890

-While the CLI is running, you can use the /resume slash command to open the Session Browser:
+While the CLI is running, use the /resume slash command to open the Session Browser:

 /resume